 To me, that's what embodies what I do.
 I want to keep the music alive.
 I think this is true for most of us.
 Most of us aren't really looking for this magic pill.
 We're not looking to double our customers, triple our income, do any of that kind of nonsense.

 What we're trying to do is keep our music alive.
 We're trying to get some purpose in our lives.

 The money, the fame, all that stuff's really nice, but does it matter in the long run?
 At the height of The Beatles' fame, John Lennon said, “Work is life, you know, and without it there's only uncertainty and unhappiness.”
 When you look at someone like the guy who runs Uchida, a little restaurant in Vancouver Island, the restaurant is only open from 11:00 to 2:00.

 When you get there you eat some of the most delightful Japanese food I've ever eaten, and I have travelled to many places, including Japan.
 That magic is expressed in his work.
 He gets to work and he stays until the restaurant closes at 2:00.
 It doesn't open for dinner because from 2:00 to 9:00 he's preparing the next day's meals.

 Every day the meal is just so amazing.
 It's different every single day.
 It's a big surprise, and it's always amazing.

 Today I'm going to talk to you about three myths about business.

-We've run Psychotactics for the past 13 years, but the business goes back a long way when I used to be a cartoonist.
-I'm going to bring to you these three myths which I think are important.
-I think they're important because everyone is talking about the other side, about more money, more customers, doubling your income, doing all that stuff.
+We've run Psychotactics since 2002, but the business goes back a long way when I used to be a cartoonist.
+I'm going to talk about three myths which I think are important.
+I think they're important because too many people are talking about more money, more customers, doubling your income, doing all that stuff.
 As I said, that's really nice, but is there a flip side to it?
 That's what we'll cover in today's episode.